Corporate Governance Policy

 5.3.Nomination of Directors

-Nomination of a Director assumes self-nomination by each individual, and is decided by the Board of Directors taking into consideration factors including the following items: the nominee is capable of embodying the Spirit Venture Declaration; the results of an anonymous questionnaire survey targeted at all officers of the Group; the quality, attitude, administrative capability, etc. as a member of the senior management and/or a Director.
+Nomination of a Director assumes self-nomination by each individual and is decided by the Board of Directors after sufficient deliberation by all directors including three external directors who are independent officers, taking into consideration factors including the following items: the nominee is capable of embodying the Spirit Venture Declaration; the results of an anonymous questionnaire survey targeted at all officers of the Group; the quality, attitude, administrative capability, etc. as a member of the senior management and/or a Director.
+In this anonymous questionnaire survey, all Members of the Board of the Group vote whether to recommend a given person as a candidate for the Board of Directors for the next fiscal year.
+If this does not fulfill certain requirements, a decision on whether to nominate the given person as a candidate to be reappointed will be made upon consultation with all Members of the Board of the Group.

 The authority for deciding on the amount of remuneration is delegated to the Board of Directors by the General Meeting of Shareholders.